Pointe du Midi circular via the Montarquis Cave and Lake Peyre

 The starting point can be viewed on Google Maps: click here.

-Good hiking boots and walking sticks are recommended, and a helmet is a plus for your safety (especially if there are people or wildlife on the hills).
+Good walking boots and walking poles are recommended; a helmet is a good idea for your safety (especially if there are other people or wildlife in the higher areas).

-The route between points (5) and (8) is not very clear, so we recommend using a GPS device with this GPX track loaded (particularly for the Combe Sauvage and Cu Déri corridor areas).
+The route is not very obvious between points (5) and (8), and it is advisable to use a GPS with this GPX track loaded (particularly in the Combe Sauvage and Cu Déri corridor areas).

-Please take your rubbish with you; nature will thank you for it.
+Please take your rubbish away with you; nature will thank you for it.

-Here is a description of the difficulties encountered along each section (the route is not uniform):
+Here is a description of the difficulties encountered by section (the route is not uniform):

-- green: fairly easy going with no significant elevation changes or difficulties
+- green: fairly straightforward walking with no significant elevation changes or difficulties

-- blue: steeper slopes and/or gradients on a well-marked route
+- blue: steeper slopes and/or more significant elevation changes on a well-marked route

-- orange: route presenting some technical difficulties and/or poor route viability (markings or visibility of the path).
+- Orange: a route presenting some technical difficulties and/or poor trail conditions (markings or visibility of the path).

-- red: difficult route due to significant elevation changes that may require some climbing, in an environment with some hazards.
+- Red: a difficult route due to significant elevation changes that may require some climbing, in an environment presenting certain hazards.

 From (S/E) to (1) Green difficulty